caderek/arrows/packages/composition/README.md

 ### pipe.now

-Chains provided functions from left to right, takes initial value as a first argument.
+Chains provided functions from left to right, takes an initial value as a first argument.

-Provides a cleaner APi with better type inference for immediately evaluated calculations.
+Provides an alternative API with better type inference for immediately evaluated calculations.

 #### Parameters